rive-app/rive-android/README.md

 For even more examples and resources on using Rive at runtime or in other tools, checkout the [awesome-rive](https://github.com/rive-app/awesome-rive) repo.

-## Experimental Features
+## Experimental features

 The Rive renderer is available _experimentally_ in `7.0.0`.

 Read more about the Rive Renderer [here](https://rive.app/renderer).
+Additional information on [choosing a renderer](https://help.rive.app/runtimes/renderer) for Rive's runtimes.

-Please note that we don't recommend it for production builds yet as it's not fully compatible with the current Rive feature set (i.e., rendering images isn't supported yet).
-You might also encounter incompatibilities with specific devices - for example, the new renderer won't work on emulators just yet but only on physical devices.
+You may encounter incompatibilities with specific devices - for example, the new renderer won't work on emulators just yet but only on physical devices.

 Your feedback is greatly appreciated during this stage and we'd love to hear from you!